psanan/website/website/README.md

 It's intended for a wide audience, including people who have never met me or people who might want to employ me in the future.

-"Personal" : This is my "blog," for people who know me personally or share one of my non-job interests like trailrunning or making music (for the pure art of it - I hope to have some audio stuff on the professional site at some point in my life!)
+"Personal" : This is my blog, for people who know me personally or share one of my non-job interests like trailrunning or making music (for the pure art of it - I hope to have some audio stuff on the professional site at some point in my life!)